which testosterone replacement therapy is the best

 Cons:

-- Risk of pellet extrusion or infection.
+• Risk of infection.

-5. Testosterone Oral Pills and Buccal Tablets
+5. Testosterone Replacement Therapy Oral Pills and Buccal Tablets

 Pros: